misael86/consultant-assignment-scraper/README.md

 ## Folder structure

-Normally in nextjs projects you have one app folder in root and then have all the code there.
-But I am used to having one src folder containing all the code and in there separate the code into specific folders.
+Normally in nextjs projects you have one app folder in the root and then have all the code there.
+But I am used to having one src folder containing all the code and in there separate the code into specific folders, like this:

 - app: nextjs routes and apis
 - components: shared components